jamesjnadeau/addisoncountyfielddays/content/weddings.md

 ---
 title: Weddings
-Description: Have your wedding at the fair and field days grounds.
+description: Have your wedding at the fair and field days grounds.
 ---

 # Your special day at the fair!